serverless-nextjs/serverless-next.js/README.md

 ```

 This is particularly useful for caching any of your next.js pages at CloudFront's edge locations.
 See [this](https://github.com/danielcondemarin/serverless-next.js/tree/master/packages/serverless-component/examples/app-with-custom-caching-config) for an example application with custom cache configuration.
+You can also [update an existing cloudfront distribution](https://github.com/serverless-nextjs/serverless-next.js/tree/master/packages/serverless-components/aws-cloudfront#updating-an-existing-cloudfront-distribution) using custom cloudfront inputs.

 ### Static pages caching